danieloskarsson/jsond/README.md

 ## Values

-A JSOND value MUST be any JSON object, array or string.
+A JSOND value MUST be an object, array or a string.

 	value = object / array / string